-HIST S370 Modern European Intellectual History
+HIST S370 Modern European Intellectual History 3 credits (3+0)

 This course explores major intellectual developments from Europe that have been influential in shaping modern mentality, from liberalism, socialism, feminism, realism, and existentialism, to critical theory, structuralism, post-structuralism, and postmodernism.
 Prerequisite: 6 credits of history or instructor permission.